fahust/--Solidity--Evolvable-contract/README.md

 | [Phishing with tx.origin](https://hackernoon.com/hacking-solidity-contracts-using-txorigin-for-authorization-are-vulnerable-to-phishing) | Let’s say a call could be made to the vulnerable contract that passes the authorization check since tx.origin returns the original sender of the transaction which in this case is the authorized account |

+# CONTRACTS

+# Evolvable
+This contract is based on [ThirdWeb's ERC1155 drop contract](https://github.com/thirdweb-dev/contracts/blob/main/contracts/drop/DropERC1155.sol).

+I added the token burn and mint principle: an NFT owner can burn his token and redeem another one with an other ID, as seen on the [Adidas original contract](https://etherscan.io/address/0x28472a58a490c5e09a238847f66a68a47cc76f0f#code).

+## Deployment

 ```javascript
 let nonceME = await web3.eth.getTransactionCount(addressDeployer);
 var preGeneratedAddressContract = "0x" + web3.utils.sha3(